 Convictions only count against a student for aid eligibility purposes if they were for an offense that occurred during a period of enrollment for which the student was receiving federal student aid—they do not count if the offense was not during such a period, unless the student was denied federal benefits for drug trafficking by a federal or state judge.

 Also, a conviction that was reversed, set aside, or removed from the student’s record does not count, nor does one received when she was a juvenile, unless she was tried as an adult.

-Delta College has implemented a program to prevent the abuse of alcohol and use, and /or distribution of illicit drugs both by students and employees, please refer to the Drug and Alcohol Prevention Program on the Delta Public Safety page.
+Delta College has implemented a program to prevent the abuse of alcohol and use, and /or distribution of illicit drugs both by students and employees, please refer to the Drug and Alcohol Prevention Program page for more information.

 Financial aid is initially based on your enrollment status at the time of registration.
 However, different aid programs may have requirements that cause your aid to be adjusted after the semester has begun.
 Federal and some State aid requires students to be working towards an aid eligible degree or certificate.
 Scholarship awards will be based on the criteria specified by the donor.

 Eligibility for Federal Pell Grant and the Iraq & Afghanistan Service Grant (IASG) are prorated based on your Expected Family Contribution (EFC) as determined by your FAFSA and the number of credits you are enrolled in each semester.
 Some students, based on EFC, lose eligibility if enrolled at less than 12 credits.
 The Federal Pell Grant and many other types of aid will be divided between enrollment periods.

 Enrollment changes after a semester has begun, may cause aid to be adjusted.
 Any charges (tuition, fees, or Bookstore) not covered by financial aid after an adjustment is made will become the student’s responsibility and will have to be repaid.